What ANGLE does

 This method is seen as more reliable because other tests have shown that fragments of dead cancer cells are present in around a quarter of people over 65 who do not have cancer.
 CTCs, on the other hand, give a complete picture because they can only be found in people with cancer.

-ANGLE is currently working with the US medical regulator with the hopes of getting a green light early in 2020.
+ANGLE is currently working with the US medical regulator with the hopes of getting a green light in the third quarter of in 2020.

 Key clinical trial meets objectives